xyntechx/Manga-Layout-Analysis/README.md

 - Determines the order of text

 ### IS[PointRend].ipynb
-Performs instance segmentation on manga pages to identify frames (panels) and text (speech bubbles) using a custom dataset consisting of manually annotated Manga109 images using Labelme
+Performs instance segmentation on manga to identify frames (panels) and text (speech bubbles) using a custom dataset consisting of manually annotated Manga109 images using Labelme

 Note: Faces are not included as they are too time-consuming to annotate manually